pieforproviders/pieforproviders/CONTRIBUTING.md

 [ ] When updating dependencies, please explain _why_ the update is necessary
 [ ] If your PR is not getting reviewed or you need a specific person to review it, you can @-tag a reviewer asking for a review in the pull request or a comment
 [ ] Add tests relevant to the fixed bug or new feature
+[ ] Run rubocop on your branch; failed builds will not be merged

+## Architecture Guidelines

+* We use uuids for the id primary key in API tables